[ED. NOTE: THIS POST WAS UPDATED IN APRIL 2019 AFTER INITIAL PUBLICATION IN DECEMBER 2019.]

 Anyway, I get a lot of questions asking things like “what’s the curling iron you use again?” and “I can’t find the post with the makeup removing pads you use in it” and “where can I find your list of small apartment gear recs?”
 So, I thought I’d start compiling a few lists of my absolute favorite products, organized by category, and will update them on occasion.
-I’m focusing this list on home products since they’re top of mind with the recent move and I’ve had occasion to give some thought to what I like vs. what I don’t (for example, the jury’s still out on the OXO Good Grips canisters I bought for flour, sugar, etc — I don’t find the airtight seal works particularly well!), and will do another on baby gear, and another on clothing/self-care at some point, too.
+I’m focusing this list on home products since they’re top of mind with the recent move and I’ve had occasion to give some thought to what I like vs. what I don’t (for example, the jury’s still out on the OXO Good Grips canisters I bought for flour, sugar, etc — I don’t find the airtight seal works particularly well!
+UPDATE: I can confirm that Progressive’s Prep Solutions series is far superior to OXO’s Good Grips.
+I especially love their sugar keepers — this little container ACTUALLY keeps brown sugar soft!), and will do another on baby gear (update: done), and another on clothing/self-care (update: here) at some point, too.
 LMK what you think or if there are categories I’m missing.

 I’ve written about all of these products elsewhere on the blog, but I’m included a brief note on each.
 If I don’t have something you’re looking for, please feel free to ask me, but if there are omissions, it might also be that I just haven’t found something I’m enthused about…

 +Paring knife: Kuhn Rikon 4″.
 We have a full set of fancy Shun knives, but these are our go-tos because they’re inexpensive, can be thrown in the dishwasher, and remain remarkably sharp for a long time.